nwangcw/GitPractice/readme.md

 This is a testing project for learning Git

-and now were active on github
+Now were active on GitHub.com please like and share!

 This is for testing purposed only!